talenttb/take-home-quiz/quiz2/README.md

 1. Stakeholder wants to do some data exploration among the shortened urls.
 I will collect data on the page just returned to the client.
 The steps like 1. client have a short url and it make a request to us to get original url.
 2. we will check wheather short url is valid and find where is the original url and return a html page.
 3. when client gets the html page, browser will be loading the code(html, css, js), sendind data to us, removing history, and redirect(window.location.href by js) to original url.
 1. technology and architecture
-I will use the postgresql as our database, redis as cache service, and rabbitmq as message queue, because it is easier in one docker file for presentation.
+I will use the postgresql as our database, redis as cache service, and celery as message queue, because it is easier in one docker file for presentation.
 In real world, I will choose kafka as my message queue service.

 # Set up